-- The automated driving project includes research on EDR and DSSSAD of automated vehicles. - The project aims to introduce a new domestic system for EDR and DSSAD of automated vehicles.
+• The automated driving project includes research on EDR and DSSSAD of automated vehicles.

+• The project aims to introduce a new domestic system for EDR and DSSAD of automated vehicles.

-Netherlands
+The Netherlands

-DSSAD National activities of the Netherlands

 - VSSF.
 Development of a Vehicle Security and Safety Framework.
 This is a method to measure the maturity of an OEM in Security and Safety process for Vehicle software.
-RDW is developing it as a (self) certification framework which can be used in the type approval process. - VDLF.
+RDW is developing it as a (self) certification framework which can be used in the type approval process.

+- VDLF.
 Development of a Vehicle Driver License Framework.
 This is a method to test the autonomous capabilities of a vehicle, does the car behave like a driver, does it make the same choices?
-The VDLF results in a driver license for the vehicle. - ADAS Alliance.
+The VDLF results in a driver license for the vehicle.

+- ADAS Alliance.
 Research has shown that consumers have little knowledge on how to use ADAS systems.
-This ADAS Alliance is supported by the Ministry, and its goal is to improve the knowledge and use of ADAS systems by consumers. - Testplan Roadsafety.
+This ADAS Alliance is supported by the Ministry, and its goal is to improve the knowledge and use of ADAS systems by consumers.

+- Testplan Roadsafety.
 To determine Roadsafety issues of new developments in Vehicles and infrastructure (Road worker warning, ADAS (AEBS, LKA/LKS), Road lighting).

-Way forward for DSSAD of the Netherlands

-- The Netherlands believes there are three important steps to test, admit and control automated components in vehicles and Autonomous vehicles: - o VSSF for software in type approvals (see above)
+- The Netherlands believes there are three important steps to test, admit and control automated components in vehicles and Autonomous vehicles:

-- o VDLF for testing automated vehicles (see above) - o DSSAD for monitoring the behaviour of the vehicle. - That is why the DSSAD must also be used by a monitoring facility.
+- VSSF for software in type approvals (see above) - VDLF for testing automated vehicles (see above)

+• DSSAD for monitoring the behaviour of the vehicle.

+- That is why the DSSAD must also be used by a monitoring facility.
 With the data in the DSSAD, type approval authorities can check whether an automated component is still working within the boundaries of the type approval.
 They can check whether software updates are done (correctly), and check whether the vehicle still behaves like it is intended to do.